 - Add the rice, chicken stock, water, salt, pepper, and the saved marinade to the skillet.

-- Simmer together for one minute then place the chicken breasts on top.
+- Simmer together for one minute then place the chicken thighs on top.
+Try to keep the top of the chicken skin side up and above the liquid to assure crispy skin.

 - Taste the rice for doneness.
 If still too firm, return the skillet to the oven for an additional 5-10 minutes.
 If needed, add an extra splash of chicken stock at this point.